TheComputationalBrain/code_reviews/README.md

 -> After code review session
 * add the filled checklists to the corresponding folder.
 Name that file with the names of the reviewers.
+* change the README.md of the reviewee is something worth of noting happened